WHAT TO BRING TO

 beginner oil painting class. learn how to paint with oil paints.

-OPTIONAL: low toxic paint medium’
+low toxic paint medium’

 Jar and measuring spoon